Kgkkjjj/WebBrowser/README.md

 requests to the DuckDuckGo API.
 OpenB automatically creates a Python virtual environment under `~/.local/share/openb/venv`, installs the `requests` dependency, and starts `server.py` on `http://localhost:8080/` when the browser launches.
+Set `OPENB_PORT` to override this.
+If the port is already in use the server prints an error and the browser reuses the existing instance.
 The server serves the pages from the `data` directory and exposes a `/search` endpoint used by the JavaScript code.
 It also provides `/status` and `/log` for health checks and reviewing the backend log.
 The tab count can be updated through `/update_tabs`.
 All requests and errors are written to